jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Security policy review list

 ### Playbook
+An incident management handbook gives your team a set of processes for responding, resolving, and learning from every incident, whether it’s a security issue or another emerging vulnerability

 ## Digital Forensics
 ### Computer Forensics
-Analysing and collecting info for:
+Analysing and collecting evidence for:
 - Computer systems
-- Embedded systems
+- Embedded systems: computer hardware system with software that is designed to perform a dedicated function e.g central heating systems, ATM machines
 - Static memory e.g USB pen drives
 - Includes reporting the results

 ### Mobile Device Forensics
 - Mobile device forensics collect data from mobile devices
-- Mobile devices are diffrent from computers as they have inbuild communication systems such as GSM
+- Mobile devices are diffrent from computers as they have inbuilt communication systems such as GSM
 - Data retrieved from movile devices includes
+	- sms, emails, data regarding location of user, user dictionary content, usage logs

 ### Network Forensics
 - Involves capturing and analysisng network traffic and network packets over local and wide area networks (or internet)